Eliza Taylor: Early life

-Taylor was born in Melbourne, Australia and has two sisters and a brother.
+Taylor was born in Melbourne and has two sisters and a brother.
 Her mother is an author and a graphic designer, her stepfather was a stand-up comedian, and her biological father owned cafés around Melbourne.
 As a child, she wanted to be a marine biologist.

 Career

 2003–2013: Career beginnings and Neighbours

 After a lead role in Pirate Islands, Taylor starred as Rosie Cartwright in The Sleepover Club in 2003.
 She transitioned to mature audience programs with a guest role on Blue Heelers in 2004.

 In 2005, Taylor achieved her breakthrough in the Australian soap opera Neighbours.
 She secured the role of Janae Timmins after previously appearing in a guest role in 2003.
 Taylor had originally auditioned for the role of Lana Crawford.
 In 2007, Nell Feeney and Sianoa Smit-McPhee, who play Taylor's on-screen mother Janelle Timmins and sister Bree Timmins, were written out of the serial.
 Later that year, Taylor quit the serial and partially attributed her departure to the exits of Feeney and Smit-McPhee, stating that the show "just didn't feel like the family that I joined when I started three years ago".
 Taylor finished filming her last studio scenes in 2007 and her final episode was screened on 8 February 2008.
 In 2007, she was nominated for Best Female at the Inside Soap Awards.

 She portrayed Snow White in a Christmas pantomime of Snow White from 19 December 2007 to 6 January 2008 in Weymouth Pavilion, England.

 Later in 2008, she filmed a short drama-comedy movie called The Laundromat.

 The film premiered in 2010 at Dungog Film Festival.

-In 2009, she was in an episode of All Saints.
-In July 2010, Taylor appeared in the pilot of Winners & Losers.
-In 2011, Taylor filmed a role in the horror movie 6 Plots.
+In 2009, she appeared in an episode of All Saints, followed by an appearance in the 2010 pilot of Winners & Losers.
+In 2011, Taylor filmed a role in the horror film 6 Plots.
 In 2012, Taylor played a nurse in the Australian supernatural horror film, Patrick: Evil Awakens, a remake of the 1978 film of the same name.